cdsittampalam/documentation/docs/Invite Trusted Parties.md

 4. Tap **Close**.

-You will then see the following screen indicating that the request has been rejected.
+You will then see the following screen indicating that the request has been actioned with the status of rejected.

 ![trusted parties denied](/doc-images/trustedpartydenied.png)